WindowsXpguy/The-ultimate-repo/README.md

 - Web-based proxies (HTML/JS based)
 - Localhost runners (Node/Go)
 - Lightweight stealth loaders
+- Data urls

 ### 🎮 Games
 - HTML5 browser games
-- Emulator loaders (maybe ROMs (if not for legal reasons on github) — figure that part out)
+- Emulator loaders (maybe ROMs (if not for legal reasons on github) — figure that part out or go to the Mega folder)

 ### 🧠 Tutorials
 - VPN setup for locked-down systems